Questions about

 -

-why the study is being done
+Why the study is being done

 -

-the possible benefits and harms
+The possible benefits and harms

 -

-what you will have to do
+What you will have to do

 -

-the rights you have
+The rights you have

 You may want to talk to the study doctor or staff, your own medical team, family or friends before deciding.